 Invited Speaker: Justin Haegele, Ph.D., Old Dominion University

 Leading this year's Carlton-Mellichamp Lecture in Education is Justin Haegele, an associate professor in the Department of Human Movement Sciences at Old Dominion University in Norfolk, Va.
 His focus: adapted physical education, with a primary interest in examining how individuals with disabilities, specifically those with visual impairments experience participation in physical activity.
 He has produced over 80 scholarship articles and five book chapters and presented at the local, state, national and international levels.

 Haegele earned his Ph.D. in adapted physical education from The Ohio State University.
 Among other honors, he received the G. Lawrence Rarick Research Award from the National Consortium for Physical Education for Individuals with Disabilities in 2020, and was selected as a research fellow with the Research Council of the Society of Health and Physical Educators (SHAPE) in 2017.
 He currently serves as the associated editor for Adapted Physical Activity Quarterly and Quest, and is the president elect for the North American Federation of Adapted Physical Activity.

-This professional development series is open to faculty, students and staff at the UNI College of Education, secondary education partners across campus, as well as education professionals in the region involved in the intersection of education and physical activity.
+This professional development series is open to faculty, students and staff at the UNI College of Education and across campus, as well as professionals in the region involved in the intersection of education and physical activity.

 The Carlton-Mellichamp Lecture in Education, sponsored by Suzanne and Duncan Mellichamp, allows the UNI College of Education to annually host a nationally-recognized scholar in the field of education, educational psychology, or health and human services.
 The series stimulates the dissemination, public scrutiny, and implementation of ideas with the potential to bring about significant improvement in professional practice and educator preparation.